DaliaArchive/BackEndChallenge_001/README.md

 - number of eyes: 1
 - number of antennas: 2

-Beware that the attributes are not predefined and can be any thing in both sides: key and value.
+Be aware that the attributes are not predefined and can be anything on both sides: key and value.

-#### _[Show]_ get a Robot's actual attributes
+#### _[Show]_ gets the robot's actual attributes

-The inspector wants to know about the actual attributes of a Robot
+The inspector wants to know more about the actual attributes of a robot

 ##### Example

-The inspector asks for the Robot _XX1_, the system responses with the next information:
+The inspector asks for the robot's _XX1_ and the system responses with the following information:

-- stature: 100cm
+- size: 100cm
 - weight: 10kg
 - status: good conditions
 - color: dirty white